Inmates, prison officials injured in scuffle in Patna jail as ex-MLA alleges conspiracy to kill him | Law-Order

 - India

-At least four inmates and prison officials each were injured in a scuffle which broke out inside Patna's Beur Central Jail on Sunday during a protest by some prisoners led by convicted former MLA Anant Singh over their ward allegedly being ''deliberately'' kept open the previous night.
+Eight people, including inmates and prison, were injured in a scuffle that broke out at Patna's Beur Central Jail as some prisoners led by convicted former MLA Anant Singh protested over their ward being ''deliberately kept open''.

-The former Mokama MLA claimed that a conspiracy was being hatched to murder him inside the jail premises.
+The former Mokama MLA alleged that a conspiracy was being hatched to murder him inside the jail premises.

 He said that local police also lodged an FIR against some inmates for creating a ruckus inside the jail premises.